Araks Ararat FC

-Araks Ararat FC (Արաքս Արարատ Ֆուտբոլային Ակումբ), is a defunct Armenian football club from the town of Ararat, Ararat Province.
+Araks Ararat FC (Արաքս Արարատ Ֆուտբոլային Ակումբ), is Armenian football club from the town of Ararat, Ararat Province.

 Club history

 The club was founded in 1960 as FC Ararat to represent the town of Ararat.
 With the independence of Armenia, the Ararat Cement Factory took over FC Ararat in 1993 and the club was renamed FC Tsement Ararat.
 They played in the Armenian Premier League and won two titles, the first in 1998 as Tsement and the 2nd in 2000 as Araks Ararat.
-The following year, Tsement yielded the championship to FC Shirak by two points and ended up on the third spot behind FC Ararat Yerevan.
+The following year, Tsement yielded the championship to FC Shirak by two points and ended up on the third spot behind Ararat Yerevan.
 However, after many successful years, the club president Abraham Babayan was unable to finance the club.
 Eventually, the rights were sold in late 2000 to a new sponsor based in Yerevan and Araks Ararat FC was dissolved.

 The club was resurrected a year later for the 2002 season, but since it gave its license for participating in the Premier League to Spartak Yerevan, was unable to participate in Premier League and had to settle to restart from the First League.
+Since 2021, the team plays in the Amateur A-League, and since 2024 have their reserve team play in the Amateur B-League.
+In 2025, after winning the 2024-25 A-League season, the senior team got licensed and will return to the Armenian First League.